 Each shipment of hazardous waste must have an accompanying manifest.
 This document travels with the waste from generator, with the transporter, to the designated TSD facility, and back to the generator.
 Each entity retains a copy along the way.
 This acts as a chain-of-custody document and allows the generator to assure that its waste is disposed of properly.
-The TSD sends a signed copy back to the generator completing the chain of custody.
+The TSD uploads a copy of the signed, completed manifest to EPA's e-Manifest system for the generator to view -- completing the chain of custody.

 During an inspection, hazardous waste manifests will be reviewed usually from the date of the last inspection.
 The inspectors may, however, want to see the last three years of your manifests, or just those for the last year.
-Manifests are reviewed to determine whether they are completed out correctly.
+Manifests are reviewed to determine whether they are completed correctly.
 They are also checked to confirm that the wastes shipped off-site match the wastes generated by your facility, that the quantities shipped match the quantities of waste generated, and the TSD facilities and transporters used by the generator are valid facilities.

 The inspectors are also checking that the manifests have been signed by the generator, the transporter(s) and the TSD facility.
-A SQG or LQG that has not received a signed manifest, must file an exception report (in compliance with 40 CFR 262.42) within 45 days (for LQGs) and 60 days (for SQGs) of the date the waste was shipped.
+A SQG or LQG that has not received a signed manifest, must file an exception report (in compliance with 40 CFR 262.42) within 60 days for both LQGs and SQGs of the date the waste was shipped.
 The exception report (as described in 40 CFR 262.42) must be sent to the HWS, and a copy kept on-site.
+Beginning December 1, 2025, exception reports will be filed via EPA's e-Manifest system.